emproof-com/nyxstone/README.md

 * Native platform support for Linux and macOS.

-* Supports instruction labels in the assembler.
-It is also possible to specify concrete start addresses or define label-to-address mappings.
+* Supports labels in the assembler, including the specification of label-to-address mappings

-* Assembles and disassembles to raw bytes and text, but also provides detailed instruction objects containing the address, raw bytes, and their assembly representation.
+* Assembles and disassembles to raw bytes and text, but also provides detailed instruction objects containing the address, raw bytes, and the assembly representation.

 * Disassembly can be limited to a user-specified number of instructions from byte sequences.

-* Allows to configure architecture-specific features, such as ISA extensions and hardware features.
+* Allows to configure architecture-specific target features, such as ISA extensions and hardware features.

 For a comprehensive list of supported architectures, you can use `clang -print-targets`.
 For a comprehensive list of features for each architecture, refer to `llc -march=ARCH -mattr=help`.